klaemo/csv-stream/Readme.md

   quote: '\"', // what's considered a quote
   empty: '', // empty fields are replaced by this,
   inputEncoding: '', // the encoding of the source, if set Iconv will convert it to utf8
-  objectMode: false // emit arrays instead of stringified arrays or buffers }
+  objectMode: false, // emit arrays instead of stringified arrays or buffers
+  columns: false // if set to true, uses first row as keys -> [ { column1: value1, column2: value2 }, ...]
+}
 ```